 Common Application uses the information it collects about applicants for various purposes, including to process your application to member Colleges and Universities; to communicate with you; and for research and statistical uses.

-We may use the information we collect from applicants for any lawful basis, including in the following ways: * To process your application(s) to our member Colleges and Universities which require the information to assess your suitability for admission, communicate with you about your application, meet institutional reporting requirements and obligations to safeguard students.
+We may use the information we collect from applicants for any lawful basis, including in the following ways: * To process your application(s) to our member Colleges and Universities which require the information to assess your suitability for admission, communicate with you about your application, and meet institutional reporting requirements and obligations to safeguard students.
 If you do not provide the information our members require, we will be unable to process your application.
 This information is, therefore, necessary for the performance of our services to you.

 * To allow us to communicate with you when necessary for the performance of our services to you.
-For example, to provide you with technical support, answer your questions about the Common Application and provide you with updates on the progress of your application, including by reminding you of upcoming deadlines.
+For example, to provide you with technical support, answer your questions about the Common Application, and provide you with updates on the progress of your application, including by reminding you of upcoming deadlines.

 * To send you push notifications from time to time in order to update you about the admission application process as necessary for the performance of the Common App service.
 If you no longer wish to receive these communications, you may turn them off on your device.